Welcome to the

 Please log in to continue

-To make a step skippable:
+To mark a step as skippable: